Cleveland Clinic logo

 X-Ray

-X-rays, or plain radiographs, are a way for providers to get pictures of the inside of your body.
+X-rays are a way for healthcare providers to get pictures of the inside of your body.
 X-rays use radiation to create black-and-white images that a radiologist reads.
-X-rays are most commonly used to look at bones and joints, but providers can use them to quickly diagnose other conditions, like lung infections, too.
+Then, they send a report to your provider.
+X-rays are mostly known for looking at bones and joints.
+But providers can use them to diagnose other conditions, too.

 Overview